- Check latest python version installed on Ubuntu

 $sudo rm /usr/local/bin/easy_install-3.7

-You have learnt how to install python on Linux, If you have any question please leave in comment box.
+You have learned how to install python on Linux, If you have any question please leave in the comment box.

 Thanks for Reading